christian-deleon/wordle-solver/README.md

 # WordleSolver

-For educational purposes, a simple script that help solve the word game [Wordle](https://www.powerlanguage.co.uk/wordle/).
+For educational purposes, a simple script that assists in solving the word game [Wordle](https://www.powerlanguage.co.uk/wordle/).

 ## License